shane-mason/essential-generators/README.rst

 Whether it's testing database performance or a new web interface, we've all needed a dead simple solution that'a flexible enough to generate a complex data set.
 If this is one of those times, you've come to the right place.
-Essential Generators uses Marcov chains to generate 'realistic' data - and you can train them on your own data to make it even more real.
+Essential Generators uses Markov chains to generate 'realistic' data - and you can train them on your own data to make it even more real.

 Install